 The recent revocation of Article 370 is expected to change the equation for the tourists who always ignored the place as they never considered it ‘safe’ to visit and for the inhabitants who lost their jobs because of unending tensions and terrorism.
 People and experts believe that the state is on the verge of changing its fate and come back stronger and taller in the near future.

 Safety, stability, lack of facilities, and infrastructure together took off the tourism from the track.
 Experts are of the opinion that stability in the valley will make tourists more confident about their stays and will boost tourism throughout the year and from all the parts of the world.
 This will revive tourism and the economy of the state.

 Despite all the positive reactions from the experts, its only time on which we can depend to know how good or bad this revocation of Article 370 is.
 We will have to give the valley the time to embrace this change and make the best of all the opportunities that are coming along.

-The Maharashtra government’s tourism department came forward with a prompt and a positive announcement wherein they declared of developing MTDC resorts in Jammu Kashmir and Ladakh.
-The announcement was welcomed by the tourism lobby, political leaders, public and people of Kashmir.
+The Maharashtra government’s tourism department came forward with a prompt and positive announcement wherein they declared of developing MTDC resorts in Jammu Kashmir and Ladakh.
+The announcement was welcomed by the tourism lobby, political leaders, the public, and the people of Kashmir.

 Amidst all the political drama a lot of worth visiting places got lost on the map of Jammu and Kashmir.
 Either they lacked development in the form of infrastructure, accessibility or were victims of bad publicity.
 Tourists who gathered the courage to explore the state never went to the interiors of the valley or the unpopular places to discover the breath-taking beauty of many hidden gems.